Volume 8 • Number 3 • August, 2015

 Such remarkable achievements by mankind – as rare as they seemingly are in this day and age – serve to remind me of just how blessed and lucky I am to have been witness to the very best that humanity has to offer.
 As a means to inspire us all to greater heights of reverence, inspiration, hope, and accomplishment, the New Horizons mission has, in so many ways, provided humanity with the shot of a lifetime!

-I'm sure glad I was here to see it!"
+I'm sure glad I was here to witness it!"